-- Internal Benchmarking: When measurement and comparison of key operations between teams, groups and individuals is made within the organisation, the benchmarking is said to be internal.
+- Internal Benchmarking: When measurement and comparison of key operations between teams, groups and individuals are made within the organization, the benchmarking is said to be internal.

-- External Benchmarking: When measurement and comparison of key operations is made with the competitors, then, it is called as external benchmarking.
+- External Benchmarking: When measurement and comparison of key operations are made with the competitors, then, it is called as external benchmarking.

 Further, the process is sub-classified as: